radareorg/iaito/docs/source/user-docs/menus/information-windows-menu.rst

 Show Zignatures
 ----------------------------------------
-**Description:** Cutter has its own format of signatures, called Zignatures.
+**Description:** Iaito has its own format of signatures, called Zignatures.
 This widget lists all the loaded Zignatures.

 **Steps:** Windows -> Info... -> Zignatures